 London, KY 40742

-After you apply, Lifeline will let you know the outcome.
-When applying online you may receive an automatic approval.
-In some cases the program may ask for additional information before approving or denying your application.
+After you apply, you’ll usually receive an approval right away from Lifeline.
+But in some cases, the program may ask for additional information before approving or denying your application.

 Providers that participate in Lifeline

-There are literally hundreds of nationwide wireless providers who participate in Lifeline.
-They include major national carriers such as Verizon as well as many smaller regional or discount carriers.
+There are hundreds of nationwide wireless and broadband providers that participate in Lifeline.
+That includes major national carriers such as Verizon and Xfinity as well as many smaller regional or discount carriers.
 You can search for providers near you on the USAC website that operates the National Verifier database created by the FCC.

 Be aware: the USAC search results may not be comprehensive.
 It is possible a company offers the Lifeline program even if it doesn’t show up on this search list.
 If you are interested in a specific provider, contact them directly and ask if they offer Lifeline assistance.